Overview & Career Outcomes

 We maintain intentionally small class sizes that enable highly collaborative, personalized learning.
 You’ll work closely with exceptional teachers – many of whom are working professionals – over the course of your program, and have opportunities to develop a curriculum aligned with your specific goals through student-driven projects such as a direct study, which enables you to dive deeply into a research project of your choosing.
 In addition, our advisory board comprises prominent professionals in the field who provide valuable connections to the broader sport industry, positioning you to pursue internships and real-world work experience with top organizations in the Boston area and beyond.

-Our curriculum will help you build the skillset you need to advance in the field of Athletic Administrator.
+Our curriculum will help you build the skillset you need to advance in the field of Athletic Administration.

 The curriculum for this program is shown below.
 The degree program is structured as follows: